framesurge/perseus/docs/next/en-US/state/suspense.md

 The vast majority of state generation is handled on the engine-side in Perseus apps, but there's a way to do this kind of thing on the client-side as well, called *suspended state*.
 This is basically where you tell Perseus to generate a default for one or more of the fields of your state type, but to modify this reactively with an asynchronous function once the page is ready on the client-side.
 This could be used to, say, render content that is client-specific, but that would be too onerous to render on the engine-side.
 Generally, unless you're accessing browser-specific parameters, there should be no difference between the capabilities of suspended state and [request-time state](:state/request), except that the former can be faster if it takes a while to fetch the state in question (because the page is still rendered, just not all of it).

-If you want to render entire sections of content in a delayed fashion, check out [delayed widgets], which are a superior solution to that particular problem.
+If you want to render entire sections of content in a delayed fashion, check out [delayed widgets](:capsules/using), which are a superior solution to that particular problem.

 ## How is this different from Sycamore's `Suspense`?